mayurj747/turtlebot-gym-gazebo/README.md

 * install nvidia-docker2 (`sudo apt-get install nvidia-docker2`)

-Copy run_demo.bash somewhere, make sure it is executable.
+Copy run_demo.bash somewhere, make sure it is executable (`chmod +x run_dem0.bash`).

 `bash run_demo.bash`

 You're now inside the container.

+Navigate to `~/gym-gazebo/gym_gazebo/envs/installation`, then execute the following:
+* `bash setup_kinetic.bash` (might take a few minutes to finish compiling)
+* `bash turtlebot_nn_steup.bash`

+You should now be ready to execute any script!

+To bring up Gazebo and visualize the robot, in a separate (host) terminal, run:
+`docker exec -it --env DISPLAY --env QT_X11_NO_MITSHM=1 --privileged CONTAINER_ID bash`

+CONTAINER_ID can be obtained by running `docker ps`.+

-### TODO: Installation notes are unfinished: docker container is being rebuilt.
+### TODO: Installation notes ae unfinished: docker container is being rebuilt.